modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-1.md

 	*Under what conditions is statistical mechanics necessary?*

-	Physical systems can be characterized in terms of three of properties of their components: size (T), velocity (V), and number (N).
-When N is very large, it is impossible to solve the equations of motion for all the degrees of freedom of the system. under such conditions, statistical mechanics applies different mathematical procedures, essentially probabilistic, to calculate values of macroscopic quantities describing the system.
+	Physical systems can be characterized in terms of three of properties of their components: size (Siz), velocity (Vel), and number (Num).
+When Num is very large, it is impossible to solve the equations of motion for all the degrees of freedom of the system.
+Under such conditions, statistical mechanics applies different mathematical procedures, essentially probabilistic, to calculate values of macroscopic quantities describing the system.
 Given a microscopic model of the system, a statistical procedure is applied to calculate average values, fluctuations, deviations, correlations, and other mathematical functions of physical interest.

 	**Learning objectives of Chapter 7.**